-So, peering into the shaded recess, on April 12th, I saw a black empty hole at the nest’s centre, and cursed myself for missing the boat, or chicks, and early brood image.
+So, peering into the shaded recess, on April 12th, I saw a black empty hole at the nest’s centre, and cursed myself for missing the boat, or chicks, and an early brood image.
 I snapped a couple of pics of the nest anyway with the camcorder held at arm’s length.
 Later the same day, as I drank a lunchtime tea in chilly sunshine at the terrace table, I spotted the robin again nipping into the nest opening.

 Just cleaning up the nest, I guessed, ready for laying another clutch.
-I then figured that I could get some time lapse pictures of her or him flying in, so set things up on the tripod for a half an hour or so, and wandered off.
+I then figured that I could get some time lapse pictures of her, or him, flying in, so set things up on the tripod for a half an hour or so, and wandered off.

-In the evening, looking at the footage, I realised that the shaded empty nest’s ‘black hole centre’ was in fact the very dark foliage of 2 nearly mature youngsters, hunkered down and keeping still – bird beaks lowered, not expectantly gaping; and pressing bodies firmly into the mossy cup to evade the single huge dark predatory eye investigating their vulnerable refuge.
+In the evening, looking at the footage, I realised that the shaded empty nest’s ‘black hole centre’ was in fact the now very dark foliage of two nearly mature youngsters, hunkered down and keeping still – bird beaks lowered, not expectantly gaping; and pressing bodies firmly into the mossy cup to evade the single huge dark predatory eye investigating their vulnerable refuge.
 They were clearly nearly large enough to leave the nest, and were surprisingly mobile exploring beneath the wall’s ferny cloak, and popping out in screen captures at various points amongst the greenery.

 But how long from mating to viable egg laying?
 Was it even the same pair of robins I’d seen mating, and if so, there was clearly little hanging around for a breather after rearing one brood?
 Can robins hold back on egg production, once mating has occurred?
-With many birds there is an inevitable process of egg yolk enlargement in the ovary before the egg moves down the oviduct and finally the albumin, membranes and eggshell are laid down, with remarkable rapidity.
-A hugely sophisticated coordinated assembly line, glimpsed by chance a few days later…
+With many birds there is an inevitable process of egg yolk enlargement in the ovary, before the egg moves down the oviduct and finally the albumin, membranes and eggshell are laid down, with remarkable rapidity.
+A hugely sophisticated coordinated assembly line, glimpsed by chance a few days later.

 Within another 7 days, 3 pale cream, brown speckled eggs had been laid in the nest (April 19th), but since then although I’ve seen the robins entering the nest, no more have been laid, and as yet they haven’t begun sitting again.
 Is this because of the change in weather?
 Or had they been bothered by my fleeting intervention?
-Or the recent noise and activity of 2 young visiting grandchildren?
+Or the recent noise and activity of two young, visiting grandchildren?

-After many aborted efforts, we managed to pay a visit to Cardiff Flower Show this year, and what a delight, falling as it does towards the end of April.
-The excellent road system now takes you on dual carriageway from the M4 West to within just a mile of the city centre’s swish new St. David’s shopping centre, and snazzy multi storey car park, which in turn is a bare 5 minutes walk from Cardiff Castle and Bute Park – the show’s venue.
-On a Sunday, just a couple of traffic lights and roundabouts, and you’re parked up.
+After many aborted efforts, we managed to pay a visit to Cardiff Flower Show this year, and what a delight, falling as it does, towards the end of April.
+The excellent road system now takes you on dual carriageway from the M4 West, to within just a mile of the city centre’s swish new St. David’s shopping centre, and snazzy multi-storey car park, which in turn is a bare 5 minutes walk from Cardiff Castle and Bute Park – the show’s venue.
+On a Sunday, with just a couple of traffic lights and roundabouts, and you’re quickly parked up.
 No queues at all.
 Compare that with hours spent in traffic jams trying to reach Tatton, or Hampton Court on previous floral show forays, let alone Fiona’s trip into London for Chelsea one year!

-We were also wowed by a fabulous display of Japanese Primula sieboldii variants, from Penny’s primulas, though we suspect that the plants were brought on in polytunnels in time for the show, since our only form in the garden at present is barely showing its leaves yet.
+We were also wowed by a fabulous display of Japanese Primula sieboldii variants, from Penny’s primulas, though we suspect that the plants were brought on in polytunnels in time for the show, since our only form in the garden at present, is barely showing its leaves yet.
 But what a fabulous delicate and subtle early spring flower.
 Click here for her mail order website.

-The show gardens were interesting, though obviously not on the scale of the larger flower shows, and I enjoyed seeing the woven bee hives featured on the garden based on the ethos of the historical local physicians of Myddfai… Apparently the contemporary hives were sourced from Bulgaria, and one is lined both externally and internally with clay.
+The show gardens were interesting, though obviously not on the scale of the larger flower shows, and I enjoyed seeing the woven bee hives, featured on the garden based on the ethos of the historical, local, physicians of Myddfai.
+Apparently the contemporary hives were sourced from Bulgaria, and one is lined both externally, and internally, with clay.
 The usual stalls selling any manner of gardening ornaments and sheds, as well as some outstanding artisan foodie stalls made for a brilliant day out in cool, but sunny conditions.
 I imagine it might well become a regular trip for us.

 More unique was Fiona’s big adventure up to London with a friend to see the Royal Academy’s recent exhibition “Painting The Modern Garden”.
-An exploration of impressionist painter-gardeners, and majoring on the work of Claude Monet, and his iconic garden at Giverny, it was clearly a must visit for us, as the self styled Garden Impressionists.
+An exploration of impressionist painter-gardeners, and majoring on the work of Claude Monet, and his iconic garden at Giverny, it was clearly a must visit for us, as the self styled ‘Garden Impressionists’.
 Except that I’m not a great one for big exhibitions, preferring to study and read at my leisure, removed from the crowds.
-So for me, the accompanying book which Fiona was kind enough to return with, is a delight, and one I can thoroughly recommend to anyone unable to have visited the actual exhibition.
-Many fabulous works of art and some by painters I was completely unfamiliar with.
-As well as much background history to the gardens artists and impressionists movement.
-The exhibition although now closed, is currently being screened as a film event at cinemas internationally and in the UK, and will almost certainly be made available as a DVD in due course….one for my wish list.
+So, for me, the accompanying book which Fiona was kind enough to return with, is a delight, and one I can thoroughly recommend to anyone unable to have visited the actual exhibition.
+Many fabulous works of art are featured, and some by painters I was completely unfamiliar with.
+As well as much background history to the gardens, artists, and impressionists’ movement.
+The exhibition, although now closed, is currently being screened as a film event at cinemas internationally and in the UK, and will almost certainly be made available as a DVD in due course – one for my wish list.
 Click here for more.

-There are several chapters including a particularly interesting one for me (Painting With Plants) taking the form of an interview between Monty Don and the current head gardener at Giverny, Englishman James Priest.
+There are several chapters including a particularly interesting one for me (Painting with Plants), taking the form of an interview between Monty Don and the current head gardener at Giverny, Englishman James Priest.
 The concept of painting with plants is one which I’ve become a bit obsessed with over the last few years, in trying to move our garden forwards.
-And at no time does it seem more like a slow motion artistic endeavour than during spring, when bulbs constitute your paint box or palette…
+And at no time does it seem more like a slow-motion artistic endeavour, than during spring, when bulbs constitute your paint box or palette.

-But unfortunately whilst catalogues can be scoured, and bulbs sourced (apparently Monet was an inveterate catalogue reader, ever alert to the latest introductions), the issues of creating the desired visual feast can be stymied by variations in flowering times, heights and vigour, which are often difficult concepts to communicate via a written and even well photographed catalogue, where one bulb is not shown growing next to another… So probably nothing beats visiting other gardens in the locality, or better still trial and error, as with one of our trial areas for older daffodil forms, above.
-But this all takes time, (and I mean years, since one only has a single shot at it each spring) and a modest amount of money.
+But unfortunately, whilst catalogues can be scoured, and bulbs sourced (apparently Monet was an inveterate catalogue reader, ever alert to the latest introductions), the issues of creating the desired visual feast can be stymied by variations in flowering times, heights and vigour, which are often difficult concepts to communicate via a written and even well photographed catalogue, where one bulb is not shown growing next to another.
+So probably nothing beats visiting other gardens in the locality, or better still, trial and error, as with one of our trial areas for older daffodil forms, above.
+But this all takes time, and I mean years, since one only has a single shot at it each spring, and a modest amount of money.

-Actually this is not entirely true – my idea from last year of buying surplus bulbs (tulips and some daffodils) and planting them elsewhere to be moved to just the right place in the green, right now, shows definite promise for finessing planting schemes (these are more such trial or temporary beds below)…… Particularly useful if one is driven, as I seem to increasingly be, towards multi layered or intermingling planting mixes.
+Actually this is not entirely true – my idea from last year of buying surplus bulbs (tulips and some daffodils), and planting them elsewhere to be moved to just the right place in the green, right now, shows definite promise for finessing planting schemes – these are more such trial, or temporary beds, below.
+Particularly useful if one is driven, as I seem to increasingly be, towards multi-layered, or intermingling planting mixes.

-I should record in this strange, cold, and often windy month which has been the worst I can recall for early season pollinators, that the cuckoo arrived significantly early on April 12th, followed unusually late by 3 swallows a week later…
+I should record in this strange, cold, and often windy month which has been the worst I can recall for early season pollinators, that the cuckoo arrived significantly early on April 12th, followed unusually late, by 3 swallows a week later.

 A Damselfly rashly emerged in mid April, as did a tail less lizard.
-And quickly realised that hibernation was perhaps a safer option for now, as the snow returned in the last week of the month, for some of the most gorgeous impressionistic and suitably fleeting spring scenes …
+And quickly realised, that hibernation was perhaps a safer option for now, as the snow returned in the last week of the month, for some of the most gorgeous impressionistic and suitably fleeting spring scenes.